 HOT TOPICS

-Weighing the factors to determine Fire System Inspection and Testing Frequency
+Weighing the Factors to Determine Fire System Inspection and Testing Frequency

 The question I get asked most regarding service to fire systems is “How often do I need my system inspected?” and my answer is always “It depends.”
 Yep, that's right.
 It depends

 Isn't that what we all hate to hear?
 In this case it couldn’t be more true.
-The frequency at which you inspect and test your fire system depends on many factors.
+The frequency at which you inspect and test your fire system depends on many different factors.

 What are those factors?
 We advise our clients to top their list with the following considerations: